mchristofides/pg_docs_bot/README.md

 Here is an example of a [search for "postgresql create index"](https://duckduckgo.com/?q=postgresql+create+index).
 At the time of writing, the 9.1 version of the docs is the first search result (the "current" version is 12).

 ### Requests, issues, PRs
-There are some feature ideas in the Issues.
+There are some feature ideas in the [issues](https://github.com/mchristofides/pg_docs_bot/issues).
 Bug reports and PRs super welcome.